lf-/clipper/docs/implementation_rustls.md

 because it is where communication starts to be done (and particularly, communication which is inconvenient since it involves trying to send things to both sides).

+## Deframer

+The deframer reads messages, and *may* be able to decrypt them, depending on whether the `RecordLayer` provided has its encryption initialized.